 In today’s video I’ll show you guys how Scribd works, why I love it so much, and why I think you’ll find it useful for your piano playing.

-Here’s a link so you can click to give Scribd a free 30-day trial.
-It is an affiliate link, so I’ll receive a small commission if you decide to give it a try.
+Here’s a link so you can click to give Scribd a free 2-month trial.
+If you decide to try it free, I get a free month too!
 I’ve been using Scribd for several months and plan on continuing to use it indefinitely, so I wouldn’t be recommending it if I didn’t use and love it myself!

 What is Scribd?